RheaAmancio07/JavaFinals_YYHAER_RMS/README.md

 ## Authentication
-There is no standard authentication has been added yet.
+No standard authentication has been added yet.
 Currently, it is hardcoded.

 ```
 Username : admin